The Indochine Natural brand story. It’s edgy, exotic. It’s a love story.

 Ha Noi was not what Mike expected.
 Instead of a squalid third-world capital struggling to recover from years of war and isolation, it was a stylish, European-influenced metropolis.
 Manicured lakeside promenades, tree-lined boulevards, ancient pagodas, and French-colonial buildings dominated the cityscape.

 Thuy and Mike’s paths crossed in Ha Noi in the early 2000s.
 Mike, working in poverty alleviation.
 Thuy, the “darling of the international set” is the owner of a flourishing fashion design business catering to foreigners.

 She had made a new discovery—handmade natural soap from Bali.
 “Nothing special,” says Mike, “I can do better.”
 Thuy held him to his word.
 A challenge was set.

 The next few months saw Mike working in a corner of Thuy’s fashion design studio producing handmade natural soap bars.
 A nearby ancient herbal medicine street in Ha Noi influenced Mike.
 Contact was made with local French essential oil distillers.

 The bars and fragrances converted fashion clients into natural handmade cosmetics customers.
 It kindled the creation of a new business.
-Indochine Natural as a brand was born.
+And the Indochine Natural brand story transformed into a brand.